facebookresearch/embody-3d/README.md

 >[!WARNING]
 >If you do not fill out the release form, you will be blocked from downloading the files, and the download script will not work.

-Once you have filled out the release form, you will get a list of download links.
+Once you have filled out the release form, you will get a list of 21 download links.
-If you want to download everything, you can run:
+**Please copy the download links into a .txt file.**
+For instance, if you copy the links to a file `download.txt`, you can download the complete data by running the following:
 ```
-python src/download.py --src test_file.txt
+python src/download.py --src download.txt
 ```

 If you want to download only certain features, you can set the flag `--feat`.
 For instance if you want to download only the text
 ```
-python src/download.py --src test_file.txt --feat text
+python src/download.py --src download.txt --feat text
 ```

 Similarly, if you want to donwload only certain categories, you an set the flag `--category`.
 For instance, to just download charades,
 ```
-python src/download.py --src test_file.txt --category charades
+python src/download.py --src download.txt --category charades
 ```

 >[!Tip]